zufardhiyaulhaq/hyperledger-fabric-the-hard-way/README.md

 - Fabric 2.4.3

 ## Labs
-This lab required you to have understanding & installed system of Vagrant & Virtualbox
+This lab requires you to have an understanding of, and have installed, both Vagrant and Virtualbox.
 - [Provisioning Infrastructure](docs/00-infrastructure.md)
 - [Installing prerequisites tools](docs/01-prerequisites.md)
 - [Setup Certificate Authority](docs/02-setup-ca.md)